goodform/RediSearch/docs/index.md

 Official and community client libraries in Python, Java, JavaScript, Ruby, Go, C#, and PHP.
 See [Clients Page](/Clients)

-## Cluster Support and Commercial Version

-RediSearch has a distributed cluster version that can scale to billions of documents and hundreds of servers.
-However, it is only available as part of Redis Labs Enterprise.
-We also offer official commercial support for RediSearch.
-See the [Redis Labs Website](https://redislabs.com/redis-enterprise/technology/redis-search/#sds) for more info and contact information.

 ## Primary Features: